 d.
 Co-operatives Investment and Credit Societies; The essence of forming such co-operative is for members to invest funds on profitable investments that can yield good dividends.
 Popular areas where funds are invested are; buying land collectively and sharing it among the members, buying shares of profitable business organizations, etc.

 e.
 Transport Co-operatives Societies; This entails a group of drivers coming together to promote their mutual interests such as; enabling drivers to own a car or vehicle, which will be used for commercial purposes, for the society to purchase on behalf of the owners’ motor spare parts, lubricants, and accessories which are sold to the drivers who own their vehicles besides the Co-operative motors(s), at good prices.

 f.
 Artisan Co-operatives Societies; Membership consists of individuals in the informal sector of the economy such as; Carpenters, Bricklayers, Tailors e.t.c

 g.
 Consumer Co-operatives Societies; The motive for people coming together to form a consumer Co-operative Society is to procure essential goods at reasonable prices.
 Members pool resources together and go in search of suppliers who can sell the goods at good prices to them.

 HOW MANY MEMBERS MUST A CO-OPERATIVE SOCIETY HAVE?

 A primary co-operative (consisting of individuals), must have a minimum of ten members.
-The Act and the various State laws does not state the maximum number of members it should have.
+The Act and the various State laws do not state the maximum number of members it should have.
 However, co-operatives are at liberty to specify the maximum number of members it’s required to have after registration.

-Members can hold shares in a co-operative, but it must not exceed one-fifth of the share capital of such society.
+Members can hold shares in a co-operative, but it must not exceed one-fifth of the share capital of such a society.

 To qualify as a member of a co-operative, a member must;